org-zpr/zpr-core/visaservice/README.md

 ```

 Note that the `41` in the `format` field should be the current serialization ID for the policy schema.
-In th code this is `SerialVersion` which can be found in `mods/polio/const.go`.
+In the code this is `SerialVersion` which can be found in `mods/polio/const.go`.

 If you do set `version` then the admin service will ensure that the current (running) policy matches the value
 before attempting to install the new policy.